THE DEACON LAB

 3) Recording a variety of habitat characteristics

-This year's team includes MSc student James Josaphat, who will use some of the data as part of his thesis research, alongside experienced UWI field technicians Raj and Kharran.
+The 2018 team included MSc student James Josaphat, who used some of the data as part of his thesis research, alongside experienced UWI field technicians Raj and Kharran.

 This semi-naturalistic experiment is part of a project we are conducting in collaboration with Dr Doug Fraser (Siena College).